Who does the Geisinger Vendor Policy and Procedure apply to?

 Under no circumstances should a new product be trialed by a physician on a patient until it has been approved by the clinical use evaluation team.
 Product price negotiations will occur with the appropriate Supply Chain Services employee before any new products are used.
 The decision to trial a product does not constitute a buying decision.
-GHS will not pay for any trial equipment unless a purchase order has been issued in advance.
+Geisinger will not pay for any trial equipment unless a purchase order has been issued in advance.

 Note: This section does not apply to pharmaceutical products.
 All pharmaceutical clinical trials must go through the IRB approval process.
 Above information can be found in Vendor Policy and Procedure: Section V.

 - Professional gifts - Vendors are prohibited from offering professional gifts to the staff or employees.
-Vendors who desire to make donations for patient care or education purposes are directed to Geisinger Foundation.
+Vendors who desire to make donations for patient care or education purposes are directed to Geisinger Health Foundation.

 - Vendor sponsored raffles, lotteries or contests - Vendor sponsored raffles, lotteries or contests which result in gifts to the winner are forbidden.

 - Textbooks and items of educational value - Textbooks and items of educational value may be provided to the institution if approved by the department chair/director and consistent with conflict of interest policies.
-All such items of educational value must be donated through Geisinger Foundation.
+All such items of educational value must be donated through Geisinger Health Foundation.

-- Breakfasts, lunches and other miscellaneous food offerings - Geisinger Health System prohibits vendors from bringing food onto its premises for hosted breakfast, lunches or other purposes, regardless of whether such food is associated with the provision of continuing medical education credit or any other in-service or educational program.
+- Breakfasts, lunches and other miscellaneous food offerings - Geisinger prohibits vendors from bringing food onto its premises for hosted breakfast, lunches or other purposes, regardless of whether such food is associated with the provision of continuing medical education credit or any other in-service or educational program.

 - Continuing education programs - Employees, medical staff and individual departments of Geisinger may not directly accept payments or expenses including costs of admission, food, lodging or transportation for merely attending CME or other forms of educational sessions.
-Geisinger will allow limited financial support for Geisinger sponsored CME events or third party professional society sponsored events where actual CME credit is being awarded.
-Special conditions, however, apply to such support and all financial support must flow through Geisinger Foundation.
-Contact Geisinger Foundation for further details.
+Geisinger will allow limited financial support for Geisinger sponsored CME events or third-party professional society sponsored events where actual CME credit is being awarded.
+Special conditions, however, apply to such support and all financial support must flow through Geisinger Health Foundation.
+Contact Geisinger Health Foundation for further details.

 Who should I call if I have questions regarding policies, registration or general questions?